 Financial Independence

-Next, let's explore the essential language and integration requirements you need to meet for the permanent residency (PR) process in Switzerland.
+Now, we will investigate the key language and integration needs that you will have to fulfill to go through the permanent residency (PR) in Switzerland.

 Language and Integration Requirements